-An Input Audio Status display shows the presence and peak level of each input audio channel received by the card.
-Payload is identified (PCM or data such as Dolby[®] Digital or E).
+An Input Audio Status display shows the presence and peak level of each input audio channel received.
+In addition to SDI embedded audio channel sources, analog and coaxial AES inputs are available as input audio choices.
+For AES audio inputs, payload is identified (PCM or data such as Dolby® Digital or E).
+Each AES input pair has independent sample rate converters to align each input pair with video timing to accommodate cases where AES audio is not synchronous with input video (SRC automatically bypassed for non-PCM payloads).
 As such, the audio subsection provides a full crosspoint between all supported audio inputs and output types.